smkutty/smkutty.github.io/projects/Santa_Catalina.md

 ### Binary Change Detection

 <p>n order to determine temporal changes across an area, we can employ change detection methods on ArcGIS.
 One set of methods is binary change detection, which produces a “change or no change” result.
 The type of binary change detection used here is image diAerencing.
 This involves applying basic algebra to rasters from diAerent time periods to identify changes.
-Because NDVI and NBR may sometimes have outliers beyond the -1 to 1 scale, we need to normalize the raster sets such that raster values all fall in this range.
+Because NDVI and NBR may sometimes have outliers beyond the -1 to 1 scale, we need to normalize the raster sets such that raster values all fall in this range.</p>

-<b>NDVI Difference:</b> Subtracting rasters (before – after) produces a new raster where numbers close to 1 are positive changes in vegetation (regrowth) and numbers closer to -1 are losses in vegetation.
+<p><b>NDVI Difference:</b> Subtracting rasters (before – after) produces a new raster where numbers close to 1 are positive changes in vegetation (regrowth) and numbers closer to -1 are losses in vegetation.</p>

-<b>NBR Dfference:</b> The process for NBR is similar.
+<p><b>NBR Dfference:</b> The process for NBR is similar.
 Using the raster calculator tool, we subtract the postfire layer from the prefire layer (before – after) to create a new raster.
 However, the resulting values between -1 and 1 can tell us additional information summarized in the table below.
 (Note: ΔNBR means change in NBR) </p>

 ### MODIS NDVI Time Series